jasp-stats/jaspFactor/inst/help/confirmatoryfactoranalysis.md

 -------
 - Emulation: Emulate results from different software
 - Error calculation: Change how standard errors for the parameters are computed
-- Estimator: change the estimator for the CFA
+- Estimator: change the estimator for the CFA (Auto: ML if only scale variables used, WLS otherwise)
 - Standardization: display standardized parameters for different standardization schemes

 References